dddd247/Multi-viewpoint-Patterns-and-Occlusions-Handling-Using-Hybrid-Features-for-Vehicle-Tracking/README.md

    * Day_normal_1 -> Day_normal_5.mp4
    * night_video_1 -> night_video_5.mp4
 5. Create a file and name it weight.
-   Download the object detector weight, yolov3.weight, and put it into the file
+   Download the object detector weight, "yolov3.weight", and then put it into the file

 #### Run